 How you treat your buffalo leather determines how best your leather serves you and the period of its extended life.

-Treating buffalo leather usually involves several steps that are vital to follow.
+Treating buffalo leather usually involves several tips that are vital to follow.
 This is what you should know:

 - Always keep your leather away from direct sunlight.

 - When handling your leather, always use clean hands as leather can stain easily.

 - Ensure your buffalo leather is clean by regularly wiping the dirt with a clean cloth.

 - Apply conditioner twice every year to your leather to maintain its elasticity

 - Use the soft brush attachment of your vacuum cleaner to get rid of dirt and dust from the "cracks".

 - Store your leather correctly in a place free from moisture and dust.

 - Always use general-purpose leather cleaners for your leather to avoid any damage.